 The decisions shall be verbally communicated to the Delegate of the complaining country, and then made official by writing.

 Such an amount shall be given back only when the claim is upheld.

 Chapter 2.
-Specific rules for Indoor Inline World Speed Skating Championship
+Indoor World Speed Championship - Specific rules